Maui with Kids: The Ultimate Family Guide to the Valley Isle

 West Side: Ka'anapali and Kapalua

-For something quieter, the Kapalua area north of Ka'anapali is more upscale and less crowded.
+For something quieter, Kapalua north of Ka'anapali is more upscale and less crowded.
 The Montage Kapalua Bay has enormous suites with full kitchens, which is a game-changer for families.
 Being able to make breakfast and pack lunches in your room saves both money and sanity.

 South Side: Wailea and Kihei